 Definition of AngularJS ng-class

-AngularJS ng-class is an In-Built AngularJS directive that is used in the HTML view for designing a web page and using CSS styles which can be handled conditionally and dynamically based on evaluation of an expression.
-This directive comes into usage whenever a developer needs to handle CSS styling on HTML views dynamically based on some conditions or add a list of CSS classes dynamically based on model value or just defining a string in ng-class directive.
-This can be used with any HTML tag such as div, span, paragraph, select, input, etc. AngularJS ng-class directive won’t add the same classes again if it’s already added to that HTML element.
+AngularJS’ ng-class directive allows for applying CSS styles in a conditional and dynamic manner based on evaluating an expression.
+This directive comes into usage whenever a developer needs to handle CSS styling on HTML views dynamically based on some conditions, add a list of CSS classes dynamically based on model value, or just define a string in the ng-class directive.

 Syntax:

-There are various ways to write ng-class directive within HTML Tags.
+There are various ways to write ng-class directives within HTML Tags.

 Using ng-class directive where expression evaluates to a String